Tajweed Rules

 Tajweed Rules:

-There are 12 rules of Tajweed that will discuss in this article with their examples and all the information that Muslim want to know about Tajweed rules .
+There are 12 rules of Tajweed for beginners that will discuss in this article with their examples and all the information that Muslim want to know about Tajweed rules .

 Definition: Makhraj refers to the specific points of articulation for the various letters of Arabic.
 Good mastery of Mifaq is essential for correct pronunciation.